CumulusNetworks/docs/content/cumulus-linux-516/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 You must provide a certificate ID (`<cert-id>`) to uniquely identify the certificate you import.

 The following example imports a CA certificate bundle with a public key and calls the certificate `tls-cert-1`.
-The certificate is passphrase protected with `mypassphrase`.
 The public key is a Base64 ASCII encoded PEM string.

 {{%notice note%}}
 - You must enclose the public key in the NVUE command with three double quotes (`"""<public-key>"""`).